AzureCAT-GSI/Cloud-Patterns-and-Anti-Patterns/Demo 1 - Storage Table Insert/Readme.md

 #### Pre-Requisites
 This section lists the pre-requisites required for this demonstration.
 *	Azure subscription
-•	Visual Studio 2015 (should work in Visual Studio 2013 as well)
+•	Visual Studio 2015 (Visual Studio 2013 should workas well) with Azure SDK

 #### Setup
 Estimated time: 5 minutes